Mushroom: Classification

 Typical mushrooms are the fruit bodies of members of the order Agaricales, whose type genus is Agaricus and type species is the field mushroom, Agaricus campestris.
 However in modern molecularly defined classifications, not all members of the order Agaricales produce mushroom fruit bodies, and many other gilled fungi, collectively called mushrooms, occur in other orders of the class Agaricomycetes.
 For example, chanterelles are in the Cantharellales, false chanterelles such as Gomphus are in the Gomphales, milk-cap mushrooms (Lactarius, Lactifluus) and russulas (Russula), as well as Lentinellus, are in the Russulales, while the tough, leathery genera Lentinus and Panus are among the Polyporales, but Neolentinus is in the Gloeophyllales, and the little pin-mushroom genus, Rickenella, along with similar genera, are in the Hymenochaetales.

 Within the main body of mushrooms, in the Agaricales, are common fungi like the common fairy-ring mushroom, shiitake, enoki, oyster mushrooms, fly agarics and other Amanitas, magic mushrooms like species of Psilocybe, paddy straw mushrooms, shaggy manes, etc.

 An atypical mushroom is the lobster mushroom, which is a fruit body of a Russula or Lactarius mushroom that has been deformed by the parasitic fungus Hypomyces lactifluorum.
-This gives the affected mushroom an unusual shape and red color that resembles that of a boiled lobster.
+This gives the affected mushroom an unusual shape and red color that resembles that of a boiled American lobster.

 Other mushrooms are not gilled, so the term "mushroom" is loosely used, and giving a full account of their classifications is difficult.
-Some have pores underneath (and are usually called boletes), others have spines, such as the hedgehog mushroom and other tooth fungi, and so on.
+Some have pores underneath, others have spines, such as the hedgehog mushroom and other tooth fungi, and so on.
 "Mushroom" has been used for polypores, puffballs, jelly fungi, coral fungi, bracket fungi, stinkhorns, and cup fungi.
 Thus, the term is more one of common application to macroscopic fungal fruiting bodies than one having precise taxonomic meaning.
 Approximately 14,000 species of mushrooms are described.